Danko-Lab/Rgtsvm/README.md

 Rgtsvm implement the following functions on GPU package(GTSVM)

-> `svm`: a function to train a support vector machine by the C-classfication method and eps-regression on GPU
+> `svm`: a function to train a support vector machine by the C-classfication method and epsilon regression on GPU

 > `predict`: a function to predict values based upon a model trained by `svm` in package Rgtsvm.